roma-glushko/magento2-training-camp/taskbook/ecommerce.md

 ## ECM-16.
 Question

 Merchant has a website which is under development.
 What would you recomment to him to avoid indexing in SE this website till it's released?

+## Tax (TX)

+### ECM-TX-1.
+Question

+How sale tax is obligated in U.S.?
+How is responsible for collecting taxes?
+On which level tax regulations are applied in U.S.?
+Which states are sale tax free?
+What's tax sourcing in U.S.?

+### ECM-TX-2.
+Question

+What is porposal of Streamlined Sales Tax Project(SST)?
+Main points of SSUTA.
+What companies are certificated service providers?
+Do they serve Magento merchants?

+### ECM-TX-3.
+Question

+What's Nexus in U.S. tax law?
+When it's applied?
+What's difference between Nexus and Sale Tax?
+Make up an example when nexus should be taken into account.

+### ECM-TX-4.
+Question

+What's the most accurate way of calucation taxes: based on zipcode or geolocation?
+Why?

+### ECM-TX-5.
+Question

+What's use tax in U.S.?
+When does it take place?
+What's difference between Use Tax and Sale Tax in U.S.?

+### ECM-TX-6.
+Case

+What rate of sale tax in Florida?

+### ECM-TX-7.
+Question

+What's tax holidays?
+When do they take place?
+What's the common reason to have tax holidays in state?
+On which level tax holidays is regulated?

+### ECM-TX-8.
+Question

+What tax rules do apply to drop-shipping model od bussiness in U.S.?
+How is resonsible for tax collection?